dantogno/unity-scripting-upgrade/Documentation/unity-scripting-uprade.md

 * **.NET 4.x**.
 This profile provides access to the latest .NET 4 API.
 It includes all of the code available in the .NET Framework class libraries and supports .NET Standard 2.0 profiles as well.
 You should use this if your project requires part of the API not included in the .NET Standard 2.0 profile.
 However, some parts of this API may not be supported on all of Unity's platforms.

-You can read more in Unity's [blog post](https://blogs.unity3d.com/2018/03/28/updated-scripting-runtime-in-unity-2018-1-what-does-the-future-hold/).
+You can read more about these options in Unity's [blog post](https://blogs.unity3d.com/2018/03/28/updated-scripting-runtime-in-unity-2018-1-what-does-the-future-hold/).

 ### Adding assembly references when using the .NET 4.x Api Compatibility Level